 The Cheap Self-Directed IRA

 Growth and competition in the self-directed IRA space have reduced fees.
 That’s good, as far as I’m concerned.
-What’s not good is companies touting what looks like a good deal or discount, but comes with a lot of fine print and very bad service.
+What’s not good are companies touting what looks like a good deal or discount, but they come with a lot of fine print and very bad service.
+So beware.
+During the tax season you will see a lot of these IRA offers.

 The Bloated Self-Directed IRA